Online Access to Medical Records

 If you spot something in the record that is not about you or notice any other errors, please log out of the system immediately and contact the practice as soon as possible.

 It’s up to you whether or not you share your information with others – perhaps family members or carers.
-It’s your choice, but also your responsibility to keep the information safe and secure.
+It is your choice, but also your responsibility to keep the information safe and secure.
 If it would be helpful to you, you can ask the practice to provide another set of login details to your Online services for another person to act on your behalf.
-They would be able to book appointments or order repeat prescriptions.
-They may be able to see your record to help with your healthcare if you wish.
+They would be able to book appointments or order repeat prescriptions and see your full medical records to help with your healthcare if you wish.
 Tell your practice what access you would like them to have.

-If you would like some one else to access your online services you will need to complete a Consent to Proxy Access Form and bring it into the practice.
+If you would like someone else to access to your online services you will need to complete a Consent to Proxy Access Form and bring it into the practice.